The importance of light

 Untitled

 Bright light is outdoor light or overhead indoor light that lights the space well and makes you feel alert underneath it.
-We measure light in a measurement called lux.
-The more lux you can get during this period the better.
+Outdoor light tends to be much brighter than indoor light, so if you can get sunlight—do that!
+If you can’t, no worries: Just get the brightest light you can during these hours.

 Untitled